acornejo/mamba/README.md

 # Implementing interfaces

-    impl Defautl<Point> for Point:
+    impl Default<Point> for Point:
         default = || -> Point:
             return Point{x = 0.0, y = 0.0}

     let p = Point.default()

-This is as good a place as any to mention that, unlike C++, Mamba does not provide to the concept of type "constructors".
-However, as shown the same concept can be implemented through interfaces.
+This is as good a place as any to mention that Mamba does not provide the concept of type "constructors", since the same concept can be easily implemented using interfaces.
 The above example implements the "default constructor" for the type Point.

-Remember we said Mamba doesn't have constructors?
-Well, it also doesn't have the concept of inheritance.
+Mamba also doesn't have the concept of inheritance.
 However, most of the object oriented programming patterns (including modularization and polymorphism) can be achieved through the use of interfaces.
-Below is an example of how to achieve the equivalent of having a class Rect and class Circle both inherit from a class Shape, and then use polymorphism to treat them both as the base class Shape.
+Below is a simple example of how to achieve the equivalent of having a class Rect and class Circle both inherit from a class Shape, and then use polymorphism to treat them both as the base class Shape.

     record Rect:
         Float width